 LAMICTAL is a prescription medicine used:

-- alone when changing from other medicines used to treat partial seizures in people 16 years or older.
+- alone when changing from 1 other medicine used to treat partial-onset seizures in people aged 16 years and older.

-It is not known if LAMICTAL is safe or effective in children or teenagers under the age of 18 with mood disorders such as bipolar disorder or depression.
+It is not known if LAMICTAL is safe or effective in children or teenagers younger than 18 years with mood disorders such as bipolar disorder or depression.

-It is not known if LAMICTAL is safe or effective when used alone as the first treatment of seizures in adults.
+It is not known if LAMICTAL is safe or effective when used alone as the first treatment of seizures.

 Who should not take LAMICTAL?